The Facts on Athlete's Foot:

-Athlete’s foot is common skin infection caused by fungal organisms that grow on the feet, typically begins between the toes.
-The fungus thrives in warm, moist environments and spreads through direct contact with an infected person or by touching surfaces contaminated with the fungus.
+Athlete’s foot, also called tinea pedis, is a common skin infection caused by fungal organisms that grow on the feet, typically between the toes.
+The foot fungus thrives in warm, moist environments and spreads through direct contact with an infected person or by touching surfaces contaminated with the fungus.

 Athlete’s foot fungi are commonly found in: